 Saul Arellano: "I want President Bush to stop capturing and detaining people so that my mother and other people stay together in the United States."

 Mexican officials said they will try to prevent Elvira Arellano’s deportation.
 Saul Arellano was also accompanied by Ema Lozano of the Center Without Borders.

-Ema Lozano: "There are hundreds of thousands of new voters registered to vote and they changed the congress and the senate in the last election.
-So we are extremely hopeful, not only for Elvira Arellano, but for the twelve million undocumented immigrants that live and work and pay taxes in the United States that they will be able to live with dignity."
+Ema Lozano: "There are hundreds of thousands of new voters registered to vote, and they changed the Congress and the Senate in the last election.
+So we are extremely hopeful, not only for Elvira Arellano, but for the 12 million undocumented immigrants that live and work and pay taxes in the United States, that they will be able to live with dignity."

-In media news, the English-language version of the Arabic satellite network Al-Jazeera launches today.
-Al-Jazeera Internernational is billed as the first global English-language news network based in the Middle East.
-The network has been shut down in many countries over its criticism of governments across the Middle East and has been bombed by the US in both Iraq and Afghanistan.
+In media news, the English-language version of the Arabic satellite network Al Jazeera launches today.
+Al Jazeera International is billed as the first global English-language news network based in the Middle East.
+The network has been shut down in many countries over its criticism of governments across the Middle East and has been bombed by the U.S. in both Iraq and Afghanistan.
 In London this week, British bureau chief Sue Phillips was asked to respond to accusations Al Jazeera has provided a platform for al-Qaeda.

-Al-Jazeera International will be available in more than eighty million homes.
+Al Jazeera International will be available in more than 80 million homes.
 But it won’t be easy to watch in the United States.
-No major cable or satellite system has agreed to offer it to US customers.
+No major cable or satellite system has agreed to offer it to U.S. customers.
 On Monday, the cable giant Comcast said it had broken off talks to air Al Jazeera International.